-The draft plan, which was released earlier this week, includes projects across all transportation modes and in every county in the state.
+The plan, which was approved by the Board of Transportation today, includes projects across all transportation modes and in every county in the state.

 The department's 10-year transportation plan is updated every two years.
 Projects scheduled in the first six years of the plan are considered committed and are not re-evaluated when a new plan is developed.
 Projects in the final four years of each plan are prioritized again based on technical data, as well as input from local officials and residents.

 Included in the STIP plan are more than 200 projects worth about $2.5 billion that are expected to be awarded in fiscal year 2019-2020.